Diplomacy and the media can have a rich, mutually beneficial relationship – but don’t always. Diplomats should build media skills, too.

 Diplomats should explore the practice of journalism.
 Seize every opportunity to train in interview techniques.
 Wherever you are posted, disasters will happen.
 As a potential contact point or crisis leader for every type of tragedy, you will sleep better once the building blocks of a press statement or response to media enquiries are lodged in your head.
 Pity for the victims, praise for the first responders and a promise to help may sound mechanical, but when chaos surrounds you, structure helps.
 Other tips – from acknowledging the existence of the camera team as well as the interviewer, through not touching your face during an interview, to grounding your feet on the floor, can be transformative.

-Lesson: take that media training.
+The lesson here?
+Take that media training.

 Diplomacy and social media